Many women are intimidated by pregnancy and breastfeeding because they can encounter with breast sagging.

 - Smoking!
 (I know, shocking.
 But it’s actually the MAIN culprit of breast sagging.
 You have to be aware of that);

-- Your age (obviously, the older you get, the higher are the chances for Cooper’s drooper);
+- Your age (obviously, the older you get, the higher the chances are for Cooper’s drooper);

 - Genetics (a big one!);